 Baseline as of April 2026, before the Medicare pool opens.
 Monthly cash-pay figures, not insured net prices.
 Korean and Japanese numbers reflect clinic survey data pulled in March.

-Two things fall out of that table.
-First, the spread inside a single molecule — Wegovy runs roughly 4x from Gulf cash-pay down to EU reimbursed — is wider than the spread between Wegovy and Zepbound inside any single market.
-Second, the $50 Medicare cap undercuts every cash-pay row by a factor of 5 to 30.
-That's the arithmetic that triggers the ripple.
+Two things jump out of that table.
+The spread inside a single molecule — Wegovy runs roughly 4x from Gulf cash-pay down to EU reimbursed — is wider than the gap between Wegovy and Zepbound in any single market.
+And the $50 Medicare cap undercuts every cash-pay row by a factor of 5 to 30.
+That second number is the arithmetic that triggers everything downstream.

 Why a US coverage change moves Korean inventory

 Manufacturing capacity is global.
 Allocation is political.
-Since the 2022 Wegovy shortage, Novo and Lilly have both openly prioritized US-bound stock — where the margins sit, where the launch money went, and where the competitive stakes are sharpest.
+The part nobody says out loud at the investor day: since the 2022 Wegovy shortage, Novo and Lilly have both openly prioritized US-bound stock — that's where the fat margins, the launch budgets, and the sharpest competitive stakes all sit.

+The mechanism is blunt once you see it.
 Semaglutide headed for Ozempic, Wegovy, 诺和盈, Rybelsus, and ウゴービ comes off a single manufacturing backbone.
 Tirzepatide for Mounjaro and Zepbound does the same.
-A 3-million-patient demand bump in the US doesn't create new capacity; it moves slices around on the same pie chart.
+A 3-million-patient demand bump in the US doesn't conjure new capacity out of nowhere; it just redraws the slices on the same pie.
+A bigger US slice means a smaller one somewhere else.

 The bottleneck is fill-finish, not API.
 Novo's real constraint through 2022–2024 was cartridge fill-finish capacity — expanded in Kalundborg, Denmark, and Clayton, North Carolina, but still the tightest point in the system.
-A filling line doesn't know which country the vials are headed to.
-It knows what the allocation plan tells it.
+A filling line runs to the allocation plan, not to a map.
+Whoever's at the front of that plan gets filled first.

-There's precedent.
+We've watched this happen before.
 During the 2022–2024 US surge, Wegovy stockouts hit Germany (BfArM notifications, March 2023), the UK (NHS Specialist Pharmacy Service alerts, mid-2023), Korea (식약처 supply advisories running through 2024), and Japan.
-Coincidence isn't on the menu.
+Four markets, one root cause, all leaning the same way.
+That's not coincidence — that's a pattern with a return address.

-Re-entry to the FDA shortage list is plausible.
-Semaglutide came off in February 2025, tirzepatide in December 2024.
-Re-listing doesn't require a crisis — it requires demand to outrun supply for a sustained window.
-A 67-million eligibility pool meets that bar on the low end of uptake estimates.
+A return to the FDA shortage list is plausible.
+Semaglutide came off it in February 2025, tirzepatide in December 2024.
+Re-listing doesn't require a crisis, only demand outrunning supply for a sustained stretch.
+A 67-million eligibility pool clears that bar even on the low end of uptake estimates.

-Korea is the most exposed flank.
-Mounjaro there carries a type 2 diabetes label only; every obesity prescription is off-label.
-Supply has been tight since the August 2025 launch — 약사공론 has documented rolling pharmacy shortages across Seoul and Busan — and local allocation sits directly downstream of Lilly's Zepbound ramp in the States.
-When Zepbound demand spikes on July 1, Mounjaro Korea is the textbook non-priority SKU that thins first.
+Korea is the most exposed flank on the map.
+Mounjaro there carries MFDS obesity approval (July 2024), but national health insurance doesn't touch obesity use, so patients pay cash.
+Supply has run tight since the August 2025 launch — 약사공론 has documented rolling pharmacy shortages across Seoul and Busan — and local allocation sits directly downstream of Lilly's Zepbound ramp in the States.
+When Zepbound demand spikes on July 1, Mounjaro in Korea is precisely the kind of low-priority, cash-pay stock that gets thin first.

 The $50 figure is a patient out-of-pocket cap, not a net price.
-The CMS-negotiated net flowing to Novo and Lilly will sit somewhere below the $349–$1,349 cash list and above the rebated prices commercial insurers already pay.
+The CMS-negotiated net flowing to Novo and Lilly will land somewhere below the $349–$1,349 cash list and above the rebated prices commercial insurers already pay.
 Analyst models cluster around $300–$500/month net.
-Still high by global standards — but it resets the reference point some foreign systems use to set their own.
+Still steep by global standards — but it quietly resets the reference point some foreign systems lean on to set their own.

 Who's exposed to that reset: